jamespooley/linux-dev-env/README.md

 An attempt to get most of the software I need to get my work done centralized in one place.

+I've yet to make the switch to Z shell, and the evergreen bash is still my shell of choice.
+However, this may be a mistake ...
+I can't make up my mind here.

 ### Installation

 ```bash